ahawkins/semaphore-continuous-deployment/article.md

 ## Step 1: Build & Test a Docker Image

 I'll use a dead simple Ruby web application built with [Sinatra][].
-The langauge or framework is not specifically relevant for this tutorial.
+The language or framework is not specifically relevant for this tutorial.
 This is just to demonstrate building and testing a docker image.
-I could use a prexisiting "hello world" type image, but that would be a cop out.
+I could use a pre-existing "hello world" type image, but that would be a cop out.
 This is a greenfield to production tutorial!

-The `Makefile` follows my own best pratices for working with [Ruby and Docker][ruby-docker-tdd].
+The `Makefile` follows my own best practices for working with [Ruby and Docker][ruby-docker-tdd].
 The tl;dr here is:

 * `Gemfile` lists all the application dependencies